-It turns out the cabin had been designated as a historic structure.
+It turns out the cabin was designated as a historic structure.
 The hikers, discovered not long after the cabin was set ablaze, were cited for destroying public property.

-What follows is an assortment of advice we have gleaned from experienced navigators and search-and-rescue educators.
-Consider making a printout of these tips and carrying it with you on your next backcountry trip.
+What follows is an assortment of advice gleaned from experienced navigators and search-and-rescue educators.
+Consider keeping these tips handy on your next backcountry trip.

 Remember an acronym favored by the Emergency Response Institute of Olympia, Wash.: S-T-O-P. Stop, Think, Observe and Plan.

 Contributors: Rick Hood, director of Navigation Northwest (www.hoodcs.com), a search-and-rescue education service; Bob and Mike Burns, authors of Wilderness Navigation: Finding Your Way Using Map, Compass, Altimeter and GPS (The Mountaineers).